adetokunbo/challengehub.app/_staff_members/james.md

 position: Education Adviser
 image_path: /images/avatars/james.jpg
 twitter: NanoScaleDesign
-blurb: Dr James Cannon is teaching at Kyushu University, and is the creator of CBAL and a founder of ChallengeHub
+blurb: Dr James Cannon teaches at Kyushu University, is the creator of CBAL and a founder @ChallengeHub
 ---